rlawrenc/cosc_304/labs/lab9/assign/README.md

 ## Question 3 - Triggers (6 marks)

-1. Write a trigger on MySQL with the workson data set (testing in your own database) that increases the budget of a project whenever a record is inserted in workson.
-Increase the budget by $1,000 times the number of hours worked.
+1. Write a trigger on MySQL with the workson data set (testing in your own database) that increases the budget of a project whenever a record is inserted in `workson` table.
+Increase the budget by `$1,000` times the number of hours worked.

-2. Write a trigger on MySQL with the workson data set (testing in your own database) that sets the salary of a new employee to be $5,000 more than the average salary of employees with that title whenever an employee is inserted with a salary less than $50,000.
-For example, if employee E10 called 'P. Person' with title 'ME' is inserted with a salary of $35,000, then the salary should be changed to $45,000 (average salary of 'ME' employees is $40,000).
+2. Write a trigger on MySQL with the workson data set (testing in your own database) that sets the salary of a new employee to be `$5,000` more than the average salary of employees with that title whenever an employee is inserted with a salary less than `$50,000`.
+For example, if employee `'E10'` called `'P. Person'` with title `'ME'` is inserted with a salary of `$35,000`, then the salary should be changed to `$45,000` (average salary of `'ME'` employees is `$40,000`).

 ## Question 4 - JSON (2 marks)